racsing/django-ecommerce/README.md

-# django-ecommerce
+# Django E-commerce

-An e-commerce website built with Django
+This is a very simple e-commerce website built with Django.